Frogs and Toads of Massachusetts

 Massachusetts is not blessed with a variety of frogs but its quality over quantity right?

-The American Bull Frog (Lithobates catesbianus) has no dorsal ridge on the side of their body and is larger at maturity than the Green Frog.
+The American Bullfrog has no dorsal ridge on the side of their body and is larger at maturity than the Green Frog.

-Green Tree Frog (Lithobates clamitans) has a dorsal ridge down the side of its body which differs from the American Bullfrog.
+The Green Frog has a dorsal ridge down the side of its body which differs from the American Bullfrog.

 Northern Leopard Frog and Pickeral Frog look similar to each other but the Northern Leopard Frog has round spots while the Pickeral Frog have more square shaped spots.

-Wood Frog (Lithobates sylvaticus) is easy to tell apart from the other frogs in the state because of its racooon like mask around its eyes.
+The Wood Frog is easy to tell apart from the other frogs in the state because of its racoon like mask around its eyes.

-Eastern Gray Tree Frog (Hyla versicolor) is the largest tree frog in the state.
+The Eastern Gray Tree Frog is the largest tree frog in the state.
 The coloration of the frog can be gray or green.
 A yellow or orange color can be found on the back legs to help identify it.

 Here is a video of some Eastern Gray Tree Frog males calling that I took

-Spring Peeper (Pseudacris crucifer) is the smallest frog in the state.
+The Spring Peeper is the smallest frog in the state.
 It has a noticeable X on its back which is a key identifying characteristic.

 Massachusetts has two species of true toads – the Fowler’s Toad and the American Toad.
 They look very much a like but there are some differences in the back of the head.